WELCOME TO ISHIGAKI, JAPAN

 Stroll around in Ishigaki city with it’s shopping arcades and small streets.

-Shiraho Sunday market is located in the WWF (Japan Coral Reef Conservation Center).
+Shiraho Sunday market is located in the former WWF (Japan Coral Reef Conservation Center).
 Every Sunday a selection of shops and creatives sell their fresh vegetables, home made local recipes and craft.
 Sometimes accompanied by live music or workshops.

 FESTIVALS & EVENTS